 Do not bring 1/8 MOA adjusting target scopes.
-These will not have enough elevation in them to get you much past 500 yards, and many of them curiously have weird turret revolution values of 7 1/2 MOA for instance... this is a nightmare for trying to dial your elevation anywhere beyond the first revolution of the turret.
+These will rarely have enough elevation in them to get you much past 500 yards, and many of them curiously have weird turret revolution values of 7 1/2 MOA for instance... this is a nightmare for trying to dial your elevation anywhere beyond the first revolution of the turret.

 Do not bring more than 2 rifles.
 Your second rifle should be just that--a second rifle, in case your primary rifle breaks down.
 To get the most from this class, you'll need to concentrate on ONE rifle, and ONE rifle only.
 If you have other rifles you'd like to try out at our range, book a private day clinic or private 2 day class, in the which we'll have more time to dedicate to the extra gun.

 Do not bring more than ONE type of ammo.
 The ammo you're using should all be the same stuff--not 2 or 3 boxes of 150 grain bullet weight, and 3 or 4 of 180 grain... etc. Choose an ammo, and bring plenty of that, and leave the other stuff at home. :) Be sure your factory ammo is from the SAME LOT NUMBER.

 Do not bring handloads with mixed head-stamps (different brass brands).
 You'll be wasting your time at long range work with such ammo.
 Keep your brass all the same , otherwise accuracy will be unacceptable for consistent hits beyond 500 yards.

 Do not bring target scopes with too much magnification, for instance 8 to 32 power scopes with 1 inch tubes.
 These will have extremely limited erector travel.
 Please note that just because the scope's elevation turret is still clicking as you dial up, that doesn't mean that the erector is still moving.
 A 3 to 9 power scope is much better than an over-powered Chinese made target scope.
 The Bushnell 10x Elite mildot scope and the Redfield 3 to 9 Revolution TAC (when you can find them) and some of Nikon's scopes for under 200 dollars which you can find at Walmart all are much better choices.

 Do not bring Remington Cor-lokt ammo... it's great hunting ammo for inside 100 yards, but won't work for you in the class.
 Be careful on your ammo choices... email if you have any questions.
 We are happy to help you with choosing equipment *after* you've booked a class.